mpicbg-scicomp/tissue_miner/quickstart_tutorial/ubuntu/tm_qs_user_data.md

 * [Cell contributions to tissue shear](tutorials/cell_contributions_to_tissue_shear.md#cell-contributions-to-tissue-shear-analysis)
 * [Cell contributions to tissue area changes](tutorials/cell_contributions_to_tissue_area_changes.md#cell-contributions-to-tissue-area-change-analysis)

-Here, we extend the cell area example to compare between different regions of interest.
+All tutorials can be used to compare between different regions of interest.
+Here, we give an example with cell area

 * [Compare cell area in different ROI's](tutorials/cell_area_ROI.md#cell-area-analysis-in-multiple-rois)